 - Responsibility for renovations

 A commercial lease can come in different types too – gross net lease, double and triple net leases, and percentage net leases – which may complicate the termination process.
-Moreover, .
+Moreover, the individual permits, business insurance, and relevant licenses needed to conduct your business must be in agreement with the lease you sign.
 As you can see, a commercial lease is a complex agreement to draft and, hence, may be just as complex to break.

 How To Break A Commercial Lease In Ontario